key4hep/Gaudi/GaudiProfiling/doc/jemallocprofiler.md

   * preload libjemalloc.so, using the LD_PRELOAD environment variable
   * set the MALLOC_CONF environment variable to enable profiling

-gaudirun.py has been updated to set the environemnt accordingly (a prerequisite is however that libjemalloc.so has to be available in the library path).
+gaudirun.py has been updated to set the environment accordingly (a prerequisite is however that libjemalloc.so has to be available in the library path).

 A Gaudi algorithm has also been developped to perform memory heap dumps at various event,